NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Veenlijk.md

 abilities_mid:
   - name: ""
   - name: "Peat-Fire Immolation"
     desc: " (fire) A veenlijk's body is highly flammable, and when ignited it becomes a smoky conflagration.
-Whenever a veenlijk takes fire damage, it catches fire and takes 2d8 persistent fire damage (or more, if the source of the fire damage inflicts a more severe persistent damage).\nAs long as the veenlijk is on fire, it loses its weakness to fire.
+Whenever a veenlijk takes fire damage, it catches fire and takes 2d8 persistent fire damage (or more, if the source of the fire damage inflicts a more severe persistent damage).\n\nAs long as the veenlijk is on fire, it loses its weakness to fire.
 Each round at the end of its turn, the veenlijk deals splash damage to each creature within 5 feet equal to the amount of persistent fire damage it took that round.
 Finally, smoke billows from the burning veenlijk in a 10-foot emanation; all creatures in the smoke are concealed, and all other creatures are concealed to them."

 attacks:
   - name: ""